Robert Toia: Early career

 In 2021, Toia played for the Central Coast Roosters in the Harold Matthews Cup and represented Queensland City under-17 in their win over Queensland Country.

 In 2022, he moved up to the Sydney Roosters' SG Ball Cup team.
 Later that season, he played for their Jersey Flegg Cup team and represented Queensland under-19.
 His season was then ended when he ruptured his ACL for the first time.
 That same year, he rejected an offer to return to the Dolphins first grade side and stay with the Roosters instead.

 In 2023, Toia returned from his ACL injury, playing for the Roosters and the North Sydney Bears in the New South Wales Cup.
 His season ended after just six games due to a broken jaw and then ruptured his ACL for the second time in training.

 In June 2024, he again recovered from his ACL injury, playing six games for the Roosters' NSW Cup team.

 2025

 In Round 1 of the 2025 NRL season, Toia made his NRL debut against the Brisbane Broncos at Allianz Stadium.

 In May, Toia was selected to represent Queensland in Game 1 of the annual State of Origin series after only 10 matches in the NRL.

 Toia played in all three games for Queensland as they upset New South Wales 2-1 to win the series.

 Toia played 22 games in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
 He played in the clubs elimination final loss against Cronulla.

 He finished the season by winning the 2025 NRL Dally M rookie of the year.
+On 28 November 2025, the Roosters announced that Toia had re-signed with the club until the end of 2029.